zhonghua-zheng/pl-cee202-docs/source/page/instructor_TA/setup.md

-# How to run PrairieLearn?
+# How to Run PrairieLearn?

 For more information, please check [HERE](https://prairielearn.readthedocs.io/en/latest/installing/).